wp-plugins/latest-news-ticker/readme.txt

 This is the lite version of Latest News Ticker, for the version with a ton of other features please see <a href=\"http://www.latestnewsticker.com\">Latest News Ticker Pro</a>

-Pro version includes mane features including colour themes and further cusomisations
+Pro version includes many features including colour themes and further cusomisations

 == Installation ==